 "Blue Man Group's" Las Vegas production can now be seen at Monte Carlo in their custom-built, multi-million dollar theater.
 "Blue Man Group" is a colorful, interactive show.
 The groundbreaking performance-art trio playfully incorporates everything from PVC pipes to energetic, percussive music in their productions.

-The "Bad Boys of Magic" can be seen at the Rio.
+The "Bad Boys of Magic" can be seen at the Rio All-Suite Hotel & Casino.
 The "Penn and Teller" show is an edgy mix of comedy and magic involving knives, guns, fire, a gorilla and a showgirl.
 While Penn and Teller supposedly reveal the secrets to their tricks, they still manage to leave audiences wondering how they do it.
 Penn and Teller have extended their show through 2013.

-Classic Las Vegas showrooms may offer a close glimpse of superstars with seating to accommodate several hundred to more than 4,000 guests.
+Classic Las Vegas showrooms may offer a close glimpse of superstars with seating that accommodates several hundred to more than 4,000 guests.
 Las Vegas' larger arena-style venues can host crowds well into the tens of thousands.

-The Palms concert venue, The Pearl, which seats 2,400 guests is equipped with state-of-the-art technology that links to their in-house studio for recording live albums.
+Palms Casino Resort's concert venue, The Pearl, seats 2,400 guests and is equipped with state-of-the-art technology that links to their in-house studio for recording live albums.

 Performers as versatile as the destination itself have played to capacity crowds at the 12,000-seat Mandalay Bay Events Center.
-The Three Tenors, Ricky Martin, Juan Gabriel, Barenaked Ladies, Andrea Bocelli, Tim McGraw and the Eagles are just some of the artists who have brought their talents to the Las Vegas Strip.
+The Three Tenors, Ricky Martin, Juan Gabriel, Barenaked Ladies, Andrea Bocelli, Tim McGraw and Eagles are just some of the artists who have brought their talents to the venue.
 World championship boxing and other sporting events are also held at the Events Center.

-The $95 million Colosseum at Caesars Palace is the contemporary interpretation of its ancient namesake in Rome.
-The 4,000-seat facility is home to Celine Dion, Rod Stewart, Elton John and, soon, Shania Twain.
-The facility is adaptable to varied types of entertainment when these shows are dark.
+The $95 million The Colosseum at Caesars Palace is the contemporary interpretation of its ancient namesake in Rome.
+The 4,000-seat facility is home to Shania Twain.
+The facility is adaptable to various types of entertainment when resident shows are dark.
 In addition to accommodating headliners, it can be configured to host special events, including boxing.

 Similar to its Los Angeles counterpart, legendary and up-and-coming musical artists have made stops at Mandalay Bay's House of Blues, an intimate venue with a capacity of 1,800.
 Performers have included Norah Jones, Everclear and Cheap Trick.

-Mainstream comedians such as George Wallace, Dennis Miller, Rita Rudner, Ray Romano, Jerry Seinfeld, Drew Carey, Jay Mohr and Kevin James, as well as comedy legends such as Steve Lawrence, Eydie Gorme, Harvey Korman and Tim Conway and the Smothers Brothers, headline many hotel showrooms and are regulars on the Las Vegas Strip.
+Mainstream comedians such as George Wallace, Dennis Miller, Rita Rudner, Ray Romano, Jerry Seinfeld, Lewis Black, Drew Carey, Jay Mohr, Kathy Griffin, Margaret Cho and Kevin James headline many hotel showrooms and are regulars on the Las Vegas Strip.